-While Indonesia is typically awarded a low score in Transparency International's Corruption Perception Index, its ranking is gradually improving (in 2015, Indonesia's ranking improved to 88 out of 167 countries compared with 107 out of 175 countries in 2014; however, its position dropped slightly in 2016 to 90 out of 176).
+While Indonesia is typically awarded a low score in Transparency International's Corruption Perception Index, its ranking is gradually improving (in 2017, Indonesia's ranking improved to 96 out of 180 countries compared with 107 out of 175 countries in 2014).

-As reported in the media and other publicly available sources, the primary enforcement efforts to date have focused on areas of financial loss to the state, such as government procurement, payments to officials to issue certain decisions, tax avoidance measures and payments to judges.
+As reported in the media and other publicly available sources, principally enforcement efforts to date have focused on areas of financial loss to the state, such as government procurement, payments to officials to issue certain decisions, tax avoidance measures and payments to judges.
 Enforcement is not only limited to individuals but is also aimed at corporations.

-The government and the KPK are actively trying to combat corruption, particularly bribery, and through their concerted efforts, an increasing number of high ranking public officials have been charged.
-For example: (i) in 2013, the KPK arrested Akil Mochtar (the Chairman of the Constitutional Court); (ii) in 2016, the KPK arrested Irman Gusman (the Head of the Regional Representative Council/DPD); and (iii) in 2017, the KPK also caught Patrialis Akbar (the former minister of law and human rights and a Constitutional Court judge), and they were subsequently prosecuted for bribing or accepting bribes.
+The government and the KPK are actively trying to combat corruption, particularly bribery, and through their concerted efforts, an increasing number of high-ranking public officials have been charged.
+For example: (i) in 2013, the KPK arrested Akil Mochtar (the Chairman of the Constitutional Court); (ii) in 2016, the KPK arrested Irman Gusman (the Head of the Regional Representative Council/DPD); (iii) in 2017, the KPK detained Patrialis Akbar (the former minister of law and human rights and a Constitutional Court judge); and(iv) in 2018 the KPK also apprehended Setya Novanto (the former chairman of the House of Representatives).
+They were subsequently prosecuted for bribing or accepting bribes.
 Increased national and international cooperation and intelligence sharing between regulators has also resulted in greater enforcement.